About The Modern Mr. and Mrs.

 What I learned was that my husband never knew how to love or what love was, or what being in a relationship meant.
 I quote him when he told me, “I thought a relationship was having sex and hanging out with the person you like.”
 Needless to say, he has come so far in not only his own recovery but his knowledge of relationships.

 This is why foundations matter.
 Without the foundations, there is no structure for a successful, connected, and healthy relationship.

 My husband came from a divorced household and never witnessed a romantic relationship growing up.
 I, on the other hand, came from a household where my parents loved each other and worked together.
 We had the complete opposite upbringing, totally different environments, and vastly different life lessons before meeting each other.

 Through all our differences, and challenges, we have made it.
 And we continue to make it, every day.
 Love is a choice, and it requires daily effort.
 That is why I know I can help

-Aside from the Mod blog, if you and your partner need more of an intensive, then the Relationship Reset coaching program might be just the thing for you!
+Aside from the Mod blog, if you and your partner need more hands on help, then the Relationship Evolution coaching program for couples struggling with trust, communication and sexual intimacy or our Recovery Revolution coaching program for porn addicts and betrayed partners is just the thing for you!
 In the program, we address the issues listed above and we get to the heart of the problems and get the two of you in a place of connection, intimacy, and love!